 Tip #6: Rest your dough

 Yes, you read it right; you have to rest your dough.
-I know that you have put a lot of work into these cookies, but the payoff is within reach, so please bare with me and fight the urge to pop your cookies into the oven.
+I know that you have put a lot of work into these cookies, but the payoff is within reach, so please bear with me and fight the urge to pop your cookies into the oven.

 One of the most widely kept secrets of cookie baking that is constantly left out cookbooks and recipes is the importance of resting the dough.
 What happens when you rest the dough is you allow the dough to fully hydrate, giving you a firmer dough that has the ideal amount of spread while baking.
 There are some pastry chefs who say that you have to rest the dough to up to 36 hours or more.
 Although this was standard practice at the Greenbrier, I have found that you get the same results if you allow the dough to rest overnight.